Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

 With equations (\ref{eq:relation_Vc_and_Cg}) and (\ref{eq:relation_V0_and_rc}), we can eliminate $V_0$ and $V_c$ in equation (\ref{eq:three_equation_integrated_mom_eq}) and get a single equation for $s_c$:

 This is an algebraic equation, so we can numerically find all the roots $s_c(\gamma,C_0/C_g)$.
+An alternative form of the equation can be found in Ref. [\onlinecite{reville2016vents}].
 In Appendix \ref{sec:append_Nroot}, we describe in detail how to determine the number of roots of equation (\ref{eq:sc_no_force}) with the knowledge of $C_0/C_g$ and $\gamma$.
 In FIG. \ref{fig:Nroots_sc_general} we show the phase diagram of the number of roots of equation (\ref{eq:sc_no_force}) on the $(C_0/C_g)^2$-$\gamma$ plane.
 Dark red region has two roots, orange region has one root, and the white region has no root.
 The yellow line is $(C_0/C_g)^2 = 2(\gamma -1)$.
 We have numerically verified, by comparing $V_c$ and $V_0$, that if there is one root, only the decelerating solution exists, i.e. solar wind solution can only be found in the dark red region, bounded by the two lines $C_0/C_g=1$ and $(C_0/C_g)^2 > 2(\gamma-1)$.
 Naturally, $\gamma < 3/2$ must also be satisfied as the two lines cross at $\gamma = 3/2$.
 Early study \cite{parker1960hydrodynamic} using asymptotic analysis points out that physically meaningful solar wind solution exists only with $\gamma < 3/2$ and $1 \gg (C_0/C_g)^2 > (\gamma-1)/2\gamma $.
 Our result gives a more precise constraint on $(C_0/C_g)^2$.
 The cyan lines in FIG. \ref{fig:Nroots_sc_general} mark the realistic parameters of the Sun with $r_0 = r_s$ and varying temperature at the inner boundary $T_0$.
 One can read that for $T_0=2$MK solar wind does not exist for $\gamma \gtrsim 1.1$, and even for a very hot corona with $T_0=5$MK, the solar wind does not exist for $\gamma \gtrsim 1.3$.

 Figure \ref{fig:critical_radius} shows $s_c$ as a function of $T_0$ with fixed $\gamma$ (panel (a)) and $s_c$ as a function of $\gamma$ with fixed $T_0$ (panel (b)).
 In this plot, we have set $r_0=r_s$.
 Blue curves show the accelerating (solar wind) solution and orange curves show the decelerating solution.
 The black curve in panel (a) and the red dots in panel (b) correspond to an isothermal plasma ($\gamma = 1$).
 Different from the isothermal case where the accelerating and decelerating solutions pass through the same critical point, the two branches of solutions with $\gamma > 1$ have different critical radii because the temperature depends on the wind speed profile.
 As $T_0$ decreases and $\gamma$ increases, the critical radii for both the two branches of solutions increase, and $r_c$ of the accelerating solution increases much faster than that of the decelerating solution.
 Consistent with FIG. \ref{fig:Nroots_sc_general}, one can read from panel (b) of FIG. \ref{fig:critical_radius} that $r_c$ for the accelerating solution diverges to extremely large values (actually infinity) as $\gamma$ approaches certain critical values, corresponding to the cross points between the cyan and yellow lines in FIG. \ref{fig:Nroots_sc_general}.